Hagtronics/BlasterAmp/Hardware/ReadMe.md

-*Hardware Documentation*
+**Hardware Documentation**
 These files are in Altium V22 format.
+A pdf of the design is available here and,
-They binary files may be viewed with the Altium Free Viewer at, https://www.altium.com/viewer/
+the binary files may be viewed with the Altium Free Viewer at,
+https://www.altium.com/viewer/